sccn/labstreaminglayer/docs/info/intro.rst

 File Format
 ===========

-The transport API itself does not endorse or provide a particular file format, but the provided recording program (`LabRecorder <https://github.com/labstreaminglayer/App-LabRecorder/releases>`_) records into the XDF file format (`Extensible Data Format <https://github.com/sccn/xdf>`__).
+The transport API itself does not endorse or provide a particular file format, but the provided recording program (:lslrepo:`LabRecorder`) records into the XDF file format (`Extensible Data Format <https://github.com/sccn/xdf>`__).
 XDF was designed concurrently with the lab streaming layer and supports the full feature set of LSL (including multi-stream container files, per-stream arbitrarily large XML headers, all sample formats as well as time-synchronization information).

 Developer Information
 =====================